 With a colonoscopy, your doctor can see inside your entire colon and rectum.
-He will use a flexible, hollow, lighted tube about the thickness of a pen called a colonoscope.
+They will use a flexible, hollow, lighted tube about the thickness of a pen called a colonoscope.
 It has a tiny video camera on the end.
 Your doctor will gently push the tube inside your colon and take pictures along the way.
-He will pump small amounts of air inside your colon to keep it open while the tube is in place.
+They will pump small amounts of air inside your colon to keep it open while the tube is in place.
 The doctor will be looking for polyps (small growths on the colon) that could turn into cancer with enough time.
-If he finds any, he can remove them while he's doing the exam.
+If they find any, they can remove them while they're doing the exam.

 This is why it's important for a patient to have a clean colon before the exam so that the doctor can get a clear look at what's going on inside.
 The exam takes around half an hour.